doherty100/azuresandbox/terraform-azurerm-vm-linux/README.md

 ## Smoke testing

+* Review the post-deployment script code in `virtual-machine-02-post-deploy.sh`.
+Use the Azure portal to confirm the script was uploaded to shared blob storage container.
 * Explore newly provisioned resources using the Azure portal.
   * Review the 4 secrets that were created in the shared key vault.
   * Generate a bash script for mapping drives to the shared file share.